Let Daddy Do it His Way Sometimes

 Becoming parents can be stressful.
-It’s a precious time, but it is also a time filed with exhaustion, tears, frustration, anxiety, and rushing around like a mad woman trying to get that one pot in the sink clean that you’ve been trying all day unsuccessfully to wash before the baby cries, and someone dumps dirty dishes and food into it before you can rinse it and set it on the counter to dry!
+It’s a precious time, but it is also a time filed with exhaustion, tears, frustration, anxiety, and rushing around like a mad woman trying to get that one pot in the sink clean that you’ve been trying all day unsuccessfully to wash before the baby cries, and then someone dumps dirty dishes and food into it before you can rinse it and set it on the counter to dry!

 Consequently, sometimes (unfortunately more often than not in my case) it’s easy to immediately shoot down your spouse’s ideas about how to do certain things with the baby or lose your temper when he does something to disrupt the content state of the child you have worked so hard for so long to calm down.